AntoineSoetewey/AntoineSoetewey/README.md

-### Hello
+### Hello 👋

-My name is Antoine Soetewey.
+My name is [Antoine Soetewey](https://antoinesoetewey.com/).
 I am a PhD student in statistics at UCLouvain.
 In parallel with my [research](https://antoinesoetewey.com/research/), I am [teaching assistant](https://antoinesoetewey.com/teaching/) for several courses in statistics and probability, and I give private [lessons](https://easystat.be/) to students and academics.

 When I find the time, I also write about statistics and [code](https://antoinesoetewey.com/software/) in R on my [blog](https://statsandr.com/).

-- 📫 How to reach me: [antoinesoetewey.com](https://antoinesoetewey.com/)
+Learn more or contact me [here](https://antoinesoetewey.com/).

 <!--
 **AntoineSoetewey/AntoineSoetewey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.